jmau949/deepseek-llm-service/infrastructure/README.md

 - **Repository Name**: `llm-service`
 - **Repository URI Format**: `${AWS_ACCOUNT_ID}.dkr.ecr.${AWS_REGION}.amazonaws.com/llm-service`
+- **Creation**: The ECR repository is referenced in the pipeline stack (not created) and should already exist before the pipeline stack deployment

 ### How the ECR Process Works

 1. **Image Building**:
    - The CI/CD pipeline automatically builds a Docker image when changes are pushed to the GitHub repository
    - The build process uses a CodeBuild project with Docker capabilities
-   - The Dockerfile is located in the `service/` directory of the repository
+   - **Important**: The Dockerfile is located in the `service/` directory of the repository, but the CodeBuild project looks for it at the repository root
+   - The command executed is: `docker build -t $ECR_REPOSITORY_URI:$IMAGE_TAG .` from the repository root
+   - **Note**: If builds are failing, ensure one of the following:
+     - Move the Dockerfile to the repository root, OR
+     - Modify the CodeBuild buildspec to change directory to service/ before building, OR
-   - CodeBuild executes the build from the repository root using: `docker build -t $ECR_REPOSITORY_URI:$IMAGE_TAG .`
+     - Update the build command to specify the Dockerfile path: `docker build -t $ECR_REPOSITORY_URI:$IMAGE_TAG -f service/Dockerfile .`
-   - The build uses a multi-stage process defined in `service/Dockerfile`:
-     - First stage installs dependencies and generates Protocol Buffer code
-     - Second stage creates the final lightweight image with only necessary components
    - Each image is tagged with both the Git commit hash (short form) and `latest`

 2. **Image Storage**: